gartcimore/parr/readme.md

 ## VPN Configuration (Gluetun + ProtonVPN)

 This setup uses Gluetun with ProtonVPN to secure qBittorrent traffic.
+All info based from [the_definitive_howto_for_setting_up_protonvpn on reddit](https://www.reddit.com/r/gluetun/comments/1kpbfs2/the_definitive_howto_for_setting_up_protonvpn/) from (u/sboger)[https://www.reddit.com/user/sboger/].
+You need a proton plus account to use port forwarding.
 Follow these steps to configure your VPN:

 ### 1. Get ProtonVPN Credentials